cucumber/gherkin/CONTRIBUTING.md

 ## Adding or changing good testdata

-Test data for acceptance testing are available in the top-level `gherkin` directory in `testdata`
+Test data for acceptance testing are available in the top-level `testdata`

 ### Approach 1